andrecorreaneto/terraform-oci-cis-landing-zone-cloud-guard/CONTRIBUTING.md

 If you have any questions about a possible submission, feel free to open an issue too.

-## Contributing to the terraform-oci-iam repository
+## Contributing to this repository

 Pull requests can be made under The [Oracle Contributor Agreement (OCA)](https://oca.opensource.oracle.com/).